Wilbur Wright College

-Wilbur Wright College (formerly known as Wright Junior College) is a public municipal community college in Chicago, Illinois, under the City Colleges of Chicago system.
+Wilbur Wright College is a public municipal community college in the Dunning community area in the northwestern side of Chicago, Illinois, United States.
+It is part of the City Colleges of Chicago system.

 It offers two-year associate's degrees, as well as occupational training in IT, manufacturing, medical, cyber tech, and business fields.
 Its main campus is located on Chicago's Northwest Side in the Dunning neighborhood.

 History

 Wilbur Wright College was established in 1934 by the Chicago Board of Education as one of the system of three city junior colleges designed to serve the post-secondary educational needs of Chicago residents.
-For a three-year period during World War II, the U.S. Navy leased the facilities and trained thousands of men as part of the Electronics Training Program.
+For a three-year period during World War II, the United States Navy leased the facilities and trained thousands of men as part of the Electronics Training Program.
 The college remained in its initial location at 3400 N. Austin Ave. until moving to a new campus in 1993.

 In 1966, Wright and the other city colleges were reorganized into a new community college district, named the City Colleges of Chicago, with its own Board of Trustees and taxing authority.
 This system includes colleges which, in turn, are a part of the State system comprising 40 public community college districts and 49 individual colleges.
 In 1996, Wilbur Wright College was named an HSI, serving a 25% or larger Latine population, by HACU.

 Under the City Colleges of Chicago's new college to Careers initiative, Wright is City Colleges of Chicago's hub for Information Technology.